Paula's Body Shop

 Regarding Symptoms

 The things that bother “you” are the symptoms you want to watch out for.
-What bothers one person may have no impact on another, so first be able to identify what your symptoms are so that you can track them.
-Many clients are concerned about tension or range of motion or weakness or heaviness or stress or peace of mind.
-Just define it so that you can know it and track it.
+What bothers one person may have no impact on another, so be able to identify what your symptoms are so that you can track them.
+Examples might be: tension, range of motion, weakness, heaviness, asymmetry, or holding stress somewhere.
+Define it so that you can track it.

 Pain Is Body's Last Resort

 When possible, please don't define pain as the only symptom to care about.
 Excluding a sudden accident, pain is your body's last resort to get your attention after imbalance has been building, often for years.
-You want to get to it long before pain sets in.
-That's real prevention.
+You want to address the imbalance long before pain sets in; that's real prevention.
 Those who are neurologically more sensitive, will have no trouble not waiting for the pain to set in.
-Those who are neurologically less sensitive (or like me, are proud of being tough in spite of being hypersensitive) are cautioned to live a preventive lifestyle, for by the time pain sets in with these folks, reversing what is likely decades of buildup becomes a monumental task.
+Those who are neurologically less sensitive (or like me, are proud of being tough in spite of being hypersensitive) are cautioned to live a preventive or gentle lifestyle, for by the time pain sets in with these folks, reversing what is likely decades of buildup can be a monumental task.

 The Cumulative Factor

 Therapeutic bodywork is usually cumulative, so over time, even the initial schedule may change: What might begin as a biweekly schedule may in just two visits morph into a bimonthly cycle!
 That's because when we succeed in giving the body what it needs, it's doing a lot of the work for us!
-By this time, don’t be surprised if you belatedly realize you don’t get sick much any more and find it easier to make important life and health decisions.
+By this time, don’t be surprised if you belatedly realize you don’t get sick as much or as often, or find it easier to make important decisions.
 Seriously.
 That's what my clients report.

 Consistency

 Part of the reason for setting up a maintenance schedule, once we have attended to the root issues, is because the body appears to prefer consistency and responds accordingly.
-This is a pattern I've noted over the past two decades, so for your sake please put consistency up-front where priorities are concerned, whether pre-maintenance or after.
+This is a pattern I've noted over the past two decades, so for your sake please prioritize consistency.

 Budgeting